 'Chadds Ford' is the form most likely to be in cultivation.
 Dick Ryan rescued this plant from a wet ditch near Bear, Delaware in the 1960s when its habitat was about to be destroyed.
 Although it is a bog plant, growing instructions found on the internet report it can be grown in full sun and moist to wet, acidic soils to dry shade in a mix of sand, leaf compost, and peat or orchid medium.
 Photographs from Mary Sue Ittner of a plant shared at a gathering of the Pacific Bulb Society that she was told could be grown and kept uniformly moist by being placed in a saucer of water.
 It has a long blooming time in fall.
 It can apparently be reproduced from tuber divisions and grown from seed.

 Spiranthes romanzoffiana is found in various habitats: moist to wet meadows, tundra, marshes, fens, prairies, stream banks, seeps, coastal bluffs, dunes growing from 0-3400 m in North America and Europe.
 It flowers June-October.
 Known as hooded ladies tresses, the 10-40 cm tall flower spike is a downy dense spiral much like a woman's braided hair.
 Spikes usually are very tightly spiraled with three flowers per cycle of spiral, but they can be rarely loosely spiraled or with more than 5 flowers per cycle.
 The hooded flowers are white to ivory, occasionally yellowish white with a lip petal constricted near the base and marked with greenish veins.
 There is some variation in forms, especially when it grows near Spiranthes porrifolia.
-Photos taken by Mary Sue Ittner and Bob Rutemoeller on the Mendocino Sonoma Coast at Manchester State Beach and Salt Point State Park.
+The first two photos were taken by Mary Sue Ittner and Bob Rutemoeller on the Mendocino Sonoma Coast at Manchester State Beach and Salt Point State Park.
+The last photo was taken by Julia Larke.